mepa/resources/README.md

 # Resources
-- This is a list of resources that I like or want to check out (aka, I have too many tabs open in my browser and need to close them + I want to keep track of stuff I like).
+- This is a list of resources that I like or want to check out (in other words, I have too many tabs open in my browser and need to close them + I want to keep track of stuff I like).
 - We will see what topics emerge as resources are collected, but any topic of interest to me could be included.

 ## Coding Practice